 Above all else, a newsletter nurtures and engages with your leads, developing a professional rapport that could encourage a conversion.

-Any of these tactics are great to implement if your leads are a trickle instead of a deluge.
-Good luck!
+All of these tactics are great to implement if your leads are coming in a trickle instead of a deluge right now.